yassinebelmamoun/mapreduce-ass/README.md

-# mapreduce-ass
+# Multiple projects dealing with Java & MapReduce

-Assignment for PLP project
+Assignments for PLP project.